Beyond Shannon Limits: Quantum Communications through Quantum Paths: Proof of Proposition

+By summing both obtained terms up the upper bound~\eqref{Eq:38} on the quantum path's capacity for arbitrary Pauli channels follows.

-\begin{IEEEbiography} [{ }]{Marcello Caleffi} (M'12, SM'16) received the M.S. degree (summa cum laude) in computer science engineering from the University of Lecce, Lecce, Italy, in 2005, and the Ph.D. degree in electronic and telecommunications engineering from the University of Naples Federico II, Naples, Italy, in 2009.
-Currently, he is with the DIETI Department, University of Naples Federico II, and with the National Laboratory of Multimedia Communications, National Inter-University Consortium for Telecommunications (CNIT).
-From 2010 to 2011, he was with the Broadband Wireless Networking Laboratory at Georgia Institute of Technology, Atlanta, as visiting researcher.
-In 2011, he was also with the NaNoNetworking Center in Catalunya (N3Cat) at the Universitat Politecnica de Catalunya (UPC), Barcelona, as visiting researcher.
+\begin{IEEEbiography} [{ }]{Marcello Caleffi} (M'12, SM'16) is Associate Professor with the DIETI Department, University of Naples Federico II, where he co-lead the Quantum Internet research group.
+He is also with the National Laboratory of Multimedia Communications, National Inter-University Consortium for Telecommunications (CNIT).
+From 2010 to 2011, he was with the Broadband Wireless Networking Laboratory at Georgia Institute of Technology, as visiting researcher.
+In 2011, he was also with the NaNoNetworking Center in Catalunya (N3Cat) at the Universitat Politecnica de Catalunya (UPC), as visiting researcher.
 Since July 2018, he held the Italian national habilitation as \textit{Full Professor} in Telecommunications Engineering.
-His work appeared in several premier IEEE Transactions and Journals, and he received multiple awards, including \textit{best strategy} award, \textit{most downloaded article} awards and \textit{most cited article} awards.
-Currently, he serves as associate technical editor for IEEE Communications Magazine and as editor for IEEE Communications Letters.
-He has served as Chair, TPC Chair, Session Chair, and TPC Member for several premier IEEE conferences.
-In 2016, he was elevated to IEEE Senior Member and in 2017 he has been appointed as Distinguished Lecturer from the \textit{IEEE Computer Society}.
-In December 2017, he has been elected Treasurer of the Joint \textit{IEEE VT/ComSoc Chapter Italy Section}.
-In December 2018, he has been appointed member of the IEEE \textit{New Initiatives Committee}. \end{IEEEbiography}
+His work appeared in several premier IEEE Transactions and Journals, and he received multiple awards, including \textit{best strategy}, \textit{most downloaded article}, and \textit{most cited article} awards.
+Currently, he serves as \textit{editor} for IEEE Trans. on Wireless Communications and IEEE Trans. on Quantum Engineering.
+Previously, he served as editor/associate technical editor for IEEE Communications Magazine and IEEE Communications Letters.
+He has served as Chair, TPC Chair, and TPC Member for several premier IEEE conferences.
+In 2017, he has been appointed as as \textit{distinguished lecturer} from the \textit{IEEE Computer Society} and he has been elected treasurer of the IEEE ComSoc/VT Italy Chapter.
+In 2019, he has been also appointed as member of the IEEE New Initiatives Committee from the \textit{IEEE Board of Directors}.
+In 2022, he has been awarded with the IEEE Communications Society ``\textit{Best Tutorial Paper Award}'' 2022 for the paper ``When Entanglement Meets Classical Communications: Quantum Teleportation for the Quantum Internet''. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }]{Kyrylo Simonov} received the M.Sc. degree in physics in 2014 from the Taras Shevchenko National University of Kyiv (Ukraine) with a thesis on physics of DNA and the Ph.D. degree in physics in 2018 from the University of Vienna (Austria) with a thesis on quantum foundations.
+Since 2018 he worked at the Faculty of Mathematics of the University of Vienna (Austria) on mathematical foundations of quantum mechanics and applications of nonstandard analysis.
+His research interests include quantum information theory, quantum communications, quantum foundations, quantum thermodynamics, and mathematical foundations of quantum theory. \end{IEEEbiography}